Shareholders approve Reynolds' acquisition of Lorillard

 British American said in July that it supported the deal.

-Reynolds said last year that it would sell Lorillard’s leading e-cigarette blu and four other brands to Imperial Tobacco Group Plc, to allay antitrust concerns.
+Reynolds said last year that it would sell Lorillard’s leading e-cigarette blu and four other brands to Imperial Tobacco Group Plc IMT.L, to allay antitrust concerns.

 Reynolds and Lorillard argue that their merger and the Imperial deal would create two strong competitors for Altria.